Loop Trail? No

 For thousands of years, Native Americans, formed numerous civilizations along the Ohio River, and used it as a major transportation and trading route.
 Its waters connected many settlements where they fished and hunted on the islands and banks of Ohio River.

 Phillis Island is one of the oldest American Indian sites in the Ohio River Valley.
-Archeological studies of Phillis Island unearthed artifacts from the Paleo-Indian, Archaic, and Woodland Periods.
+Archaeological studies of Phillis Island unearthed artifacts from the Paleo-Indian, Archaic, and Woodland Periods.
 Excavations at the nearby Leetsdale site, also revealed evidence of occupation during the Early Woodland period and found signs of encampments throughout the Middle, Late and Transitional Archaic Periods.
 In addition, Native American artifacts were preserved in floodplain deposits dating back 6,800 years.

 Located near Georgetown Island are the Smiths Ferry “Indian Rocks” or petroglyphs created from 1200-1750 A.D. by the Monongahela People on a flat stratum of smooth, massive sandstone that extends out over one hundred feet into the Ohio River.
 Unfortunately, most of the site has been submerged by water when the Ohio River Lock & Dams were constructed for modern navigation.